brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 #### Auckland

 A big, modern and busy city.
 I stayed with my cousin Andrew and his partner Olivia who lived in the centre.
 While they worked I went up the Sky Tower, toured the All Black Experience, went to the Wētā Workshop (Peter Jackson's second studio) and ran all over the city.
-A great walking tour described how Māori's followed migrating birds to first arrive here in waka's (giant canoes), explained the symbols and statues of the city, how New Zealand became the first country where women could vote, the local food (or lack there of, it's really just meat pies..) and the current state of giant kauri trees; one third of which have a terminal disease.
+A great walking tour described how Māori followed migrating birds to first arrive here in waka (giant canoes), explained the symbols and statues of the city, how New Zealand became the first country where women could vote, the local food (or lack there of, it's really just meat pies..) and the current state of giant kauri trees; one third of which have a terminal disease.

 In the evenings we explored more of the city, hiked up Mount Eden and had nice food and drinks.
 An early Diwali festival lined the streets with Indian stalls one of the days, and on two occasions I bumped into people I knew from home.
 To top off the visit I ran the [Auckland Marathon](https://brianbeyond.com/auckland-marathon), which ended up being the most horrendous weather of the entire trip but absolutely worth it.
 Overall a great stay and catch up that had me ready to leave the city and find some mountains!